 Our society is built on science and technology.
 In order to be educated and engaged citizens of the world in the 21st century, everyone needs to know and understand the basics of science, technology, engineering, and mathematics (STEM).

-As a proven leader in, and advocate for, Informal Science Education, Carnegie Science Center has demonstrated the ability to work with all of the relevant stakeholders, and to deliver high quality, and meaningful informal STEM education programming and experiences to the students of our region.
+As a proven leader in, and advocate for, informal science education, Carnegie Science Center has long demonstrated the ability to work with all of the relevant stakeholders, and to deliver high-quality, meaningful informal STEM education programming and experiences to the students of our region.
 Efforts are organized through the cultivation of a highly engaged community advisory group consisting of active leaders in all the relevant sectors.

 The role of informal science education in STEM efforts is critical.
 A 2009 study by the National Research Council confirmed that exposure to informal science education – the kind of inspirational, hands-on learning that science centers provide – enables students to grasp concepts faster and more easily.

 Advancing great teaching in STEM education requires a clear and comprehensive definition of STEM education, one with the flexibility to work across the STEM education spectrum.
 Based on its extensive experience, and supported by research on content and best practices in education – such as the National Research Council’s A Framework for K–12 Science Education: Practices, Crosscutting Concepts, and Core Ideas – Carnegie Science Center defines STEM education as:

 An integrated, interdisciplinary, student-centered approach to learning that encourages curiosity, creativity, artistic expression, collaboration, communication, problem solving, critical thinking, and design thinking.

 In addition, Carnegie Science Center has determined that high-quality PreK–12 STEM education consists of the following essential components: